 The risks and characteristics within represent some of the more general risks and characteristics prevalent in some hedge fund portfolios.
 The list below should not be seen as exhaustive nor should all the risks and characteristics contained herein be considered applicable to every fund as fund Investment Objectives differ.
-As more risks and characteristics are identified that were not initially mentioned, these will, as they become more prevalent, be inclusively as the prevalent. nt, be included
+As more risks and characteristics are identified that were not initially mentioned, these will, as they become more prevalent, be included herein. nt, be included